dhairyachaudhary/pacman/README.md

 3.
 Name: reward
 About: Instance of this class represents a reward on the game grid.
 Represented by the value of energy it holds.
-Atrributes:x: x coordinate of the obstancle on the grid.
+Atrributes: x: x coordinate of the obstancle on the grid.
 [Integer]
               y: y coordinate of the obstancle on the grid.
 [Integer]
               value: the value of energy held by the particular reward.
 This is randomly decided.
 [Integer in range 0-9]